AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Implementation and Hardware Cost

 \subsubsection{C6A and C6AE Exit Latency}

 Clock-ungating the L1/L2 caches and exiting sleep-mode \circledb{4} takes $2$ cycles~\cite{huang2013energy}.
-Power-ungating the core units \circledb{5} takes $75ns$ (further discussed in \autoref{sec:control_in_rush}) and restoring the core context (i.e., deasserting the \texttt{Ret} signal after restoring power) takes $1$\,--\,$2$ cycles.
+Power-ungating the core units \circledb{5} takes ${<}70ns$ (discussed in \autoref{sec:control_in_rush}) and restoring the core context (i.e., deasserting the \texttt{Ret} signal after restoring power) takes $1$ cycle.
 Finally, clock-ungating all domains \circledb{6} typically takes $1$--$2$ cycles.
-Hence, the overall exit flow takes ${<}5$ clocks + $75ns$, equivalent to ${<}80ns$ when using $500MHz$ clock frequency.
+Hence, the overall exit flow takes ${\sim}5$ clock \jk{cycles} + ${<}70ns$, equivalent to ${<}80ns$ when using a $500MHz$ clock.